ignpoppyseed/youbot/README.md

 #### Hosting on Repl:
 hosted_as_repl = True
 token = ''
+Put your token in Repl environment variables with the name 'TOKEN' (case sensitive)
 #### Hosted by self
 hosted_as_repl = False
 token = 'XXXXXXXXXXXXXXXXXXXXXXXX.XXXXXX.XXXXXXXXXXXXXXXXXXX-XXXXXXX'